 The pine marten population in Scotland is recovering and expanding and pine martens have begun to spread over the English border and re-colonise areas of Northumberland and Cumbria.
 The rate and success of this re-colonisation will depend on the availability of suitable habitat and the influence of anthropogenic factors, such as mortality on roads.

-The VWT is helping to pave the way for the recovery of the pine marten in northern England through our Back from the Brink project.
-The project is monitoring the re-colonisation of pine martens with help from a network of volunteers, enhancing habitat by installing artificial den boxes to provide resting and breeding sites for pine martens and raising awareness of the species.
+Vincent Wildlife Trust helped to pave the way for the recovery of the pine marten in northern England through our Back from the Brink project, between 2017 and 2020.
+The project monitored the re-colonisation of pine martens in Northumberland and Cumbria with help from a network of volunteers, installed artificial den boxes to provide resting and breeding sites for pine martens, and raised awareness of the species.

-While parts of northern England will be re-colonised by the southward expansion of the Scottish pine marten population, pine martens are unlikely to re-colonise southern and central England naturally.
+While parts of northern England are being slowly re-colonised by the southward expansion of the Scottish pine marten population, pine martens are unlikely to re-colonise southern and central England naturally.
 As a result, reintroductions are likely to be the best solution if we are to restore pine martens to southern and central England.

-In 2016, the VWT began a collaborative project with Gloucestershire Wildlife Trust and Forestry England to embark on the reintroduction of the pine marten to the Forest of Dean in Gloucestershire.
-Led by Gloucestershire Wildlife Trust, and following a period of research and completion of a feasibility study, the translocation of pine martens to the forest began in 2019, with 18 pine marten released in autumn.
+In 2016, VWT began a collaborative project led by Gloucestershire Wildlife Trust and Forestry England to embark on the reintroduction of the pine marten to the Forest of Dean and Wye Valley in Gloucestershire.
+Following a period of research and completion of a feasibility study, the translocation of pine martens to the forest began with 18 pine martens released in autumn 2019 and a further 17 martens released in autumn 2021.
+See further information on the Gloucestershire Wildlife Trust website.